Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 In March 2018, we went to Japan to visit our suppliers: one of the most memorable trips of my life (same for Geoffrey!).

-From these meetings our parka with Kuro was born, but not only...
+From these meetings was born our parka with Kuro , but not only...

 So two years later, here are three garments made from Japanese fabrics, based on travel, ancient know-how, and human encounters.

-- Benedict
+- Benoît

-The perception of the camouflage pattern in Japan
+The perception of camouflage pattern in Japan

 It rather evokes vintage, old military pieces, surplus nuggets.
 In short, an "archive" and timeless dimension.